Feyerabend/cc/ch07/sec7.6/README.md

 heavily in software.
 Suddenly, there was a massive demand for building large, maintainable systems--and Java became one of the primary tools for doing it.**

-*But even with OO and Java, a question remained: *how do you design systems well?* *
+*But even with OO and Java, a question remained*: how do you design systems well?

 __That’s where design patterns entered the story.__